 Derek Wilson has received a Tier 2 York Research Chair in Molecular Mechanisms of Disease.
 Wilson is an associate professor in the Department of Chemistry, Faculty of Science, at York University.
 He holds the position of director of the Centre for Research in Mass Spectrometry (CRMS).
 Appointed as a Tier II Chair, he specializes in developing novel mass-spectrometry methods to investigate biomedical problems at a molecular level.
 He has a Krembil Foundation-funded project that focuses on the causes of Alzheimer’s, a neurodegenerative disease affecting an estimated 44 million patients worldwide, and with a global disease burden of more than $600 billion.
 His program is highly collaborative with industry for the accelerated development of anti-neurodegenerative drugs.

-Amro Zayed, Department of Biology, Faculty of Science, was awarded a Tier 2 York Research Chair in Genomics.
+Amro Zayed, Faculty of Science, had his York Research Chair in Genomics renewed.
 Zayed’s research group sequences the genomes of thousands of bees to identify mutations that influence their economically and ecologically relevant traits.
-Zayed’s program aims to improve the health of Canadian honey bees, which will increase the sustainability and security of Canada’s food supply.
+His program aims to improve the health of Canadian honey bees, which will increase the sustainability and security of Canada’s food supply.